Kressmark/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 - **Voice Quality SLA** — provides information about calls that are included in the Skype for Business Online Voice Quality SLA.

 > [!NOTE]
-> CQD Version 3 works with Microsoft Teams, Skype for Business Online, and Skype for Business Server.
+> Advanced CQD works with Microsoft Teams, Skype for Business Online, and Skype for Business Server.
 To use CQD with Skype for Business Server 2019, you will have to [Configure Call Data Connector](https://docs.microsoft.com/skypeforbusiness/hybrid/configure-call-data-connector).
 See [Plan Call Data Connector](https://docs.microsoft.com/skypeforbusiness/hybrid/plan-call-data-connector) before you start.

 - Call Quality by Region: